 Automated telemetry collection

 To achieve observability goals, we start by collecting telemetry, preferably through an automated process.
-When collected over a period of time, telemetry helps establish a baseline for metrics under different load conditions.
+When collected over a period, telemetry helps establish a baseline for metrics under different load conditions.

 Cloud Trace collects latency data and executed query plans from applications to help you track how requests propagate through your application.
 You can compare these latency distributions over time or across versions.
-Cloud Trace alerts you when it detects a significant shift in the latency profile of your application, if it's instrumented to use Cloud Trace.
+Cloud Trace alerts you when it detects a significant shift in the latency profile of your application when it's instrumented to use Cloud Trace.